wavemaker/docs/learn/on-premise/observability/logs-aggregation/kibana.md

 ---

-2) Then, in the dial menu the "**logs**" button is supposed to be clicked as shown below
+2) Then, in the dial menu, the "**logs**" button is supposed to be clicked as shown below

 ![Launchpad Logs Click](/learn/assets/wme-setup/wme-observability/kibana/launchpad-logs-click.png)